Friction clutch with kinetic and static-limit friction torques as inputs

 Variables > Temperature

 Use the Variables settings to set the priority and initial target values for the block variables before simulating.
-For more information, see Set Priority and Initial Target for Block Variables (Simscape).
+For more information, see Set Priority and Initial Target for Block Variables.

-settings, the Thermal port parameter is set to
+To enable these settings, set Thermal port to

 tK— Kinetic friction torque, N*m